 For me to be able to volunteer as the Ride Director is an honor and a true privilege to this event, community, and everything that The Ride for Hope stands for.
 I invite you to join our team and become part of our family, whether it’s through riding one of the many courses through the beautiful rolling hills of this area, volunteering in one of the many opportunities with the event, or just coming out to be a part of the crowd.
 Whatever capacity you serve is truly an inspiring testament to the many lives that cancer has touched.
 The proceeds from The Ride for Hope will make a huge difference in many lives and bring hope to those who need it the most.

-If you are interested in participating in The Ride for Hope Vendor Expo on Friday night, June 9th or The Ride for Hope Health Fair on Saturday, June 10th, please contact Theresa Shannon at [email protected].
+If you are interested in participating in The Ride for Hope Vendor Expo or the Health Fair on Saturday, June 9th please contact Clem Novenario and Stephanie Levitt our Health Fair and Vendor Expo directors at [email protected].

 If you are interested in volunteering, please contact Ashlee Evans our Volunteer Coordinator at [email protected].